Skip to main content

 Read more about the issue of justiciability in other jurisdictions

-Canada became a State Party to the ATT in 2019, at which point it updated national legislation to directly incorporate the ATT assessment criteria into national law, and bring itself in line with its ATT obligations.
+Canada became a State Party to the Arms Trade Treaty (ATT) in 2019, at which point it updated national legislation to directly incorporate the ATT assessment criteria into national law, and bring itself in line with its ATT obligations.
 However, at the time of proceedings, Canada was not a state party to the ATT.

 Read more about the applicability of international and legal instruments across the challenges